-We are currently reading submissions for Capsule Stories Spring 2022 Edition: Into the Light and we are open for blog submissions year-round.
-You may submit to both Spring 2022 Edition and our blog at the same time.
+We are currently reading submissions for Capsule Stories Autumn 2022 Edition: Falling Leaves and we are open for blog submissions year-round.
+You may submit to both Autumn 2022 Edition and our blog at the same time.

 Please read our full submission guidelines for each category before submitting to ensure that your piece is a good fit, as we're looking for submissions that engage with or relate to our themes.

 Our Spring/Summer 2023 Edition theme is Lost in Translation.